Kidnapping and murder of Lesley Whittle: Staged television confrontation

 Following the thwarted ransom delivery of 17 January, Detective Chief Superintendent Booth was eager both for the kidnapper to initiate contact with the Whittles for a third time to arrange an alternative ransom delivery, and for police to instigate a second, more thorough search of Bathpool Park.
 He was also eager to maintain the impression to the kidnapper that the Whittle family had not contacted police at any point since Lesley's kidnap and prior to the discovery of the contents of his vehicle.

-Following the discovery of the tape-recording of Lesley's voice and ballistics testing of the firearm identifying Lesley's kidnapping and Smith's shooting to the Black Panther, police now had a justified reason to publicly announce their involvement.
+Following the discovery of the tape-recording of Lesley's voice and ballistics testing of the firearm linking Lesley's kidnapping and Smith's shooting to the Black Panther, police now had a justified reason to announce their involvement publicly.
 A television appeal was made by Ronald and Dorothy Whittle in which Ronald reiterated his eagerness for the kidnapper to re-initiate contact with him and his willingness to deliver the ransom money to secure Lesley's release.
 By agreement with Robert Booth, he did not divulge his previously having involved police.
 The Black Panther did not respond to this appeal.

 To maintain the impression police had not been involved prior to the discovery of Neilson's vehicle, Booth and Ronald Whittle participated in a staged television interview on 5 March in which Ronald seemingly revealed to the interviewer his aborted ransom delivery attempt on 17 January.
 By prearrangement, Booth became irate upon learning this fact and terminated the interview.